oroinc/documentation/cloud/maintenance/basic-use.rst

       -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output, and 3 for debug

-The following command simulates (the command is executed in the ``DRY-RUN`` mode) the transfer of media files from the `/tmp/media` directory into the destination directory, which will be asked.
+The following command simulates (the command is executed in the ``DRY-RUN`` mode) the transfer of media files from the `/tmp/media` directory into the destination directory.
 Also, if some files cannot be transferred due to particular restrictions, the appropriate notification is displayed.

 .. code-block:: none